bottlepy/bottle/docs/tutorial_app.rst

     def show_item(item):
         conn = sqlite3.connect('todo.db')
         c = conn.cursor()
-        c.execute("SELECT task FROM todo WHERE id LIKE ?", (item)) result = c.fetchall()
+        c.execute("SELECT task FROM todo WHERE id LIKE ?", (item,)) result = c.fetchall()
         c.close()
         if not result:
             return 'This item number does not exist!'
         else:
-            return 'Task: %s' %result[0]
+            return 'Task: %s' % result[0]

-This example is somehow artificially constructed - it would be easier to use a plain dynamic route only combined with a validation.
-Nevertheless, we want to see how regular expression routes work: the line ``@route(/item<item_:re:[0-9]+>)`` starts like a normal route, but the part surrounded by # is interpreted as a regular expression, which is the dynamic part of the route.
+The line ``@route(/item<item:re:[0-9]+>)`` starts like a normal route, but the third part of the wildcard is interpreted as a regular expression, which is the dynamic part of the route.
 So in this case, we want to match any digit between 0 and 9.
 The following function "show_item" just checks whether the given item is present in the database or not.
 In case it is present, the corresponding text of the task is returned.
 As you can see, only the regular expression part of the route is passed forward.
 Furthermore, it is always forwarded as a string, even if it is a plain integer number, like in this case.

 .. rubric:: Returning Static Files